wakayamarb/wakayamarb.org/README.md

 1. If build not passed, fix and commit until build being passed.
 1. Check comments of commiters.
 1. Without problem, wait merge.

-## deploy key reset (for commiters)

-If you leak the secret key `id_ecdsa`, run `npm run keygen` to reset the key pair.
-Then replace public key at GitHub from [here](https://github.com/wakayamarb/wakayamarb.org/settings/keys).